prt-prt/esp32-CameraWebServer/README.md

 # ESP32-CAM Web Stream

-This project sets up an ESP32-CAM board as a web server to stream video over WiFi.
+This project sets up an ESP32-CAM board as a web server to stream video over WiFi and broadcasts its status via MQTT.

 ## Hardware Setup